Welcome

 Well Beyond the Election?

-To Mend: (verb–action not just a sentiment) mended, mending, mends (Merriam Webster)
+To Mend, mended, mending, mends (Merriam Webster):

 1. :to free from faults or defects: such as:

-a.
-To improve in manners or morals: REFORM;
+a. to improve in manners or morals: REFORM;

-b. :to set right: CORRECT;
+b. to set right: CORRECT:

-c. :to put into good shape or working order again: patch-up: REPAIR;
+c. to put into good shape or

-d. to restore to health: CURE
+d. to restore to health: CURE;

-e. : to improve or strengthen (Something such as a relationship) by negotiation or conciliation
+e. to improve or strengthen by

-–used chiefly in the phrase, “Mend fences.”
-[REINFORCE]
+–Used chiefly in the phrase,

-2. :to make amends or atonement for ______________________.
+2. :to make amends or atonement for __________.

 MEND What?